-Note that the PERMIT.TXT file can contain cell permits for multiple products provided by the Data Server.
+Note that the PERMIT.XML file can contain permits for multiple products provided by the Data Server.
 OEMs must ensure that their end-user software is able to merge permits from multiple data servers.

-The Data Server will make available information regarding how the permit files will be made available whether on hard media or online services.
-The following table defines the content and format of each section within the permit files separated by “new lines [NL]”.
+The Permit File - Header content

-The Permit File - Header Formats
+The following table defines the content and format of each section within the permit XML file.

-The following table defines the content and format of each section header within the permit file.
+Table 15-5 – Contents and format of PERMIT.XML